-Yes, home batteries can be recycled at the end of their lifespan.
-Recycling batteries is important to reduce environmental impact and to recover valuable materials for reuse.
-Here are some aspects of recycling home batteries:
+Yes, home batteries can be recycled at the end of their lifecycle.
+Recycling batteries is important to reduce the environmental impact and to recover valuable materials for reuse.
+Here are some aspects of home battery recycling:

 Collection of Batteries: